-CEO SPECIAL REPORT: My role as MMHS’s Chief Exec takes me on interesting explorations from time to time.
-Recently I had the pleasure of learning about the life-enhancing interplay between music and dementia.
+Mairi Johnstone’s role as MMHS’s Chief Exec takes her on what she calls ‘interesting explorations’ from time to time.
+Mairi had the pleasure of learning about the life-enhancing interplay between music and dementia.
+Here is her special report…

 The Utley Foundation have been pioneers in championing the benefits of music-based interventions for people with dementia.
 In 2017, ILC-UK (a think-tank which seeks to impact on policy to do with longevity, ageing and population change) was asked on behalf of the Foundation to set up the world’s first Commission on Dementia and Music.